Tornado outbreak of May 6–10, 2024: Hominy–Barnsdall–Bartlesville, Oklahoma

-This large, violent EF4 tornado first touched down at 9:12 p.m CDT (02:12 UTC) southeast of Hominy on CR-1701 and moved northeastward snapping trees at EF1 strength.
+This large and violent EF4 tornado first touched down at 9:12 p.m CDT (02:12 UTC) southeast of Hominy on CR-1701 and moved northeastward snapping trees at EF1 strength.
 As the tornado approached SH-20, it intensified to low-end EF2 strength, damaging the roof of a home and destroying two outbuildings.
 Past this point, the tornado rapidly strengthened to low-end EF3 intensity as it knocked over seven steel power poles and snapped trees.
 After the tornado had crossed SH-20, it weakened.
 It traveled through primarily rural areas at EF2 strength, and then EF1 strength.
 Hundreds of trees were snapped or uprooted, and outbuildings were damaged.
 At 9:39 p.m CDT (02:39 UTC), the National Weather Service in Tulsa, Oklahoma issued a Tornado Emergency for Barnsdall, after receiving reports of a large tornado and a large debris ball appearing on radar.
 As the tornado approached CR-2240, it regained EF2 strength and severe ground-scouring began.
 It then crossed Birch Lake, and further intensified to EF3 strength, continuing to destroy trees.
 As the tornado passed east of CR-2380, it became violent.
 It reached its peak intensity of EF4, with wind speeds estimated at 180 mph.
 A well-constructed home was swept clean off of its crawl space, and its debris was blown to the northeast.
 Nearby trees were completely stubbed and debarked, and vehicles were thrown and rolled.
 Continuing northeast, the tornado weakened slightly as it inflicted high-end EF3 damage to the NuCera Solutions wax plant on the southeast side of Barnsdall.